You've done the talk therapy. It's helped, but many days still feel so hard, heavy, and overwhelming.

 What is Ketamine?

-Ketamine has been used in the United States in medical settings since 1970 when the FDA first approved it.
-Ketamine appears to prevent neurons in the brain and spinal cord from experiencing painful stimuli; it works by blocking the brain’s NMDA receptors and stimulating AMPA receptors, which are thought to help form new synaptic connections and boost neural circuits that regulate stress and mood.
+Ketamine has been used in medical settings in the United States since 1970, when the FDA first approved it.
+It appears to prevent neurons in the brain and spinal cord from experiencing painful stimuli.
+It works by blocking the brain’s NMDA receptors and stimulating AMPA receptors, which are thought to help form new synaptic connections and boost neural circuits that regulate stress and mood.

 For over 20 years, ketamine has been used off-label in sub-anesthetic (lower) doses to treat chronic pain, treatment-resistant depression, and other mental health issues.
 Ketamine has also been used to support the treatment of spiritual and existential crises.